nbeaver/restructuredtext-demo/readme.rst

 .. _docutils Quick Reference: http://docutils.sourceforge.net/docs/user/rst/quickref.html

-`Inline hyperlinks <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#hyperlink-references>`_ are also possible, although they tend to clutter up the text.
+`Inline hyperlinks <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#hyperlink-references>`_ are also possible, although they tend to clutter up the source markup.

 `Anonymous hyperlinks`__ are also possible if you are just too lazy to name your hyperlinks, or if you want two hyperlinks with the same text (e.g. Georgia__ or Georgia__, can__ or can__).